Indian Immigration Services Team

 Mani Bhavan was Gandhi's apartment in Mumbai, and it is now a museum dedicated to his life and achievements.

-On Gandhi Jayanti, the museum hostes activities, talks, and displays honoring his legacy.
+On Gandhi Jayanti, the museum hosts activities, talks, and displays honoring his legacy.

 4. Aga Khan Palace, Pune, Maharashtra

 Prayer meeting is usually the first ceremony held at Aga Khan Palace, Pune, where people sing devotional songs and chant hymns favorite to Gandhi.
-In commemoration to his memory, volunteers often carry out cleaning of the surroundings and planting of trees thus reinforcing the Gandhi philosophy of self-sufficiency and self-awareness to the environment.
-The Aga Khan Palace reminds of the imprisonment of Gandhi in the war of independence of India, and it has today become a meditation and a tribute to the legacy of peace and freedom that Gandhi represents.
+In commemoration of his memory, volunteers often carry out cleaning of the surroundings and planting of trees, thus reinforcing the Gandhi philosophy of self-sufficiency and self-awareness of the environment.
+The Aga Khan Palace reminds us of the imprisonment of Gandhi in the war of independence of India, and it has today become a meditation and a tribute to the legacy of peace and freedom that Gandhi represents.

 Aga Khan Palace